 About this report ESG is the watermark running through KPMG.
 We recognize our responsibility for leaving a better world for future generations, and the role we play in building more equitable and prosperous workplaces and communities.
 Our Impact Plan was created to share our FY23 goals, initiatives, and achievements across four key pillars: Governance, People, Planet, and Prosperity.
 To that end, we have provided updates on our net-zero strategies, ID&E programs, community-building initiatives, and strategies for enhancing trust and accountability.
 You will also find spotlights on our people, leaders and team members, and the KPMG People Networks who are making a quantifiable impact in our offices and across their communities.
 Material issues We have outlined our commitments across the four pillars on issues that are most material to our internal and external stakeholders.
 This year, we reviewed and refreshed the list of material topics shared in our last impact report.
 We consulted with senior leaders and subject matter experts within KPMG, including the Leaders of Tomorrow Circle (page 58), and reviewed key external documents, data and insights.
 We also gained a deeper understanding of our current and emerging ESG impacts.
 Data in this report has been prepared with reference to World Economic Forum (WEF) International Business Council (IBC) Stakeholder metrics.
-Governance Planet Ethics, integrity, independence Trust Purpose, culture and values Decarbonization Circularity Nature &amp; biodiversity People engagement People Prosperity A high-level summary of our data and a list of our disclosures have been provided in the Indexes and explanations section.
+Governance Planet Ethics, integrity, independence Trust Purpose, culture and values Environmental sustainability People Prosperity

+A high-level summary of our data and a list of our disclosures have been provided in the Indexes and explanations section.
 To demonstrate our ongoing progress, these disclosures will expand as our ESG commitments and reporting evolve.
 This report covers activities of KPMG in Canada (referred to as KPMG) and will be differentiated from KPMG International, where needed.
 Unless indicated otherwise, it covers KPMG's activities between Oct.
 1, 2022 to Sept.
 30, 2023, abbreviated as 'FY23.'
 Information in this report aligns with KPMG International's Our Impact Plan and includes complementary information and commitments where specified.

-KPMG

-Governance

-People

-Planet

-Prosperity

-Our highlights at a glance

-Governance

-Board of Directors comprised of 41% women 24% people of colour

-Management Committee comprised of 43% women 14% people of colour

-Launched global ethical decision-making framework: CONSIDER, ASSESS, RESPOND, EVOIVE (CARE)

-Evolved Trusted AI with trustworthy, values-led, and human-centric approach

-People

-Launched KPMG's Disability Inclusion Action Plan

-Achieved representation of 5.2% people with disabilities 4.5% Black people 0.8% Indigenous Peoples

-Achieved 33% representation of women in partnership, ahead of our 2025 target

-Increased mental health benefits for our people and their family members

-\$3,000 annually
+Governance Board of Directors comprised of 41% women 24% people of colour Management Committee comprised of 43% women 14% people of colour Launched global ethical decision-making framework: CONSIDER, ASSESS, Respond, Evolve (CARE) Evolved Trusted AI with trustworthy, values-led, and human-centric approach People Launched KPMG's Disability Inclusion Action Plan Achieved representation of 5.2% people with disabilities | 4.5% Black people 0.8% Indigenous Peoples Achieved 33% representation of Women in partnership, ahead of our 2025 target Increased mental health benefits for our people and their family members \$3,000 annually

-Our highlights at a glance Planet Reduced our carbon emissions by 25% in FY23 and 16% from FY19, our base year Sourced renewable electricity to address 100% of our consumption through the procurement of renewable energy certificates Joined Environment and Climate Change Canada's (ECCC) Net-Zero Challenge Supported rewilding and afforestation efforts in Alberta, British Columbia, Saskatchewan and Quebec 1.
-Includes scopes 1 and 2, as well as the following scope 3 categories: purchased goods and services (category 1), fuel-and-energy-related activities not included in scope 1 or scope 2 (category 3), business travel (category 6), and downstream leased assets (category 13).
-For more information on the scopes included in our emissions inventory please refer to page 67.
-2. Please refer to pages 64 and 67 for more information.
-Prosperity 10,738 full-time employees in FY23, 3% growth from FY22 \$12N in community investments, up 26% since 2022 2,707 KPMG people dedicated 46,835 hours to volunteering Five-year, \$250,000 commitment to programming for Indigenous business students at University of Alberta 3.
-Includes volunteer hours that are firm sponsored and on employees' own time
+Planet Prosperity Our highlights at a glance Planet Reduced our carbon emissions by 25% in FY23 Powered KPMG offices using 100% renewable electricity by procuring renewable energy certificates Joined Environment and Climate Change Canada's (ECCC) Net-Zero Challenge Supported rewilding and afforestation efforts in Alberta, British Columbia, Saskatchewan and Quebec Prosperity 10,738 full-time employees in FY23, 3% growth from FY22 \$12 in community investments, up 26% since 2022 2,707 KPMG people dedicated 46,835 hours to volunteering Five-year, \$250,000 commitment to programming for Indigenous business students at University of Alberta includes volunteer hours that are firm sponsored and on employees' own time